Pages UI

 Basic Routing

 Routing is a key component is a must read if you want to get a clear understanding of how layouts change from each route.
 All sample routes are in src/app/app.routing.ts.
 You may wish to remove all routes and add your routes.
-First select the what your root layout you want it to be.
+First select the what your you want it to be.
 Here I will use Condensed layout

 import { Routes } from '@angular/router';